-They can now be found either in the large shopping centres, which do not exactly support sales in the city centres, or in the Internet.
+They can now be found either in the large shopping centres, which do not exactly support sales in the city centres, or on the Internet.

-After all, online trade continues to boom.
-After all, shops here have the opportunity to present and sell their products 24 hours a day, seven days a week without any additional staff.
-Also the Advertising on the Internet is cheaper than print, radio or television advertising.
-So companies can be here with Google Adwords and Facebook Advertising for Traffic and thus sell their products.
+Because online trade continues to boom.
+After all, shops here have the opportunity to present and sell themselves 24 hours a day, seven days a week, without any additional staff.
+Advertising on the Internet is also cheaper than print, radio or television advertising.
+Companies can advertise here with Google Adwords and Facebook Advertising for traffic and thus sell their products.